Create a free profile to get unlimited access to exclusive videos, sweepstakes, and more!

 On September 13, the judge sentenced Huffman to 14 days behind bars, a $30,000 fine, one year of supervised release, and 250 hours of community service, TMZ reports.
 She'll have to turn herself in on October 25 to start her prison time.

-Felicity Huffman officially pleaded guilty last month to conspiracy to commit mail and honest service frauds in the Varsity Blues college scandal.
+Felicity Huffman officially pleaded guilty on May 13 to conspiracy to commit mail and honest service frauds in the Varsity Blues college scandal.
 Her lawyers have recommended that she receive a $20,000 fine and four months of incarceration in exchange for the plea — but Huffman reportedly has hopes for a different sentence.

 “I am ashamed of the pain I have caused my daughter, my family, my friends, my colleagues and the educational community,” she said in a statement released in April.
 “I want to apologize to them and, especially, I want to apologize to the students who work hard every day to get into college, and to their parents who make tremendous sacrifices to support their children and do so honestly.”

 A source claiming to be close to Huffman told Us Weekly that she's prepared to serve the four months if she is sentenced, but she is “hopeful that she’s a suitable candidate for a halfway house instead of prison confinement."

 Meanwhile, another famous actress at the center of the scandal, Lori Loughlin, is expecting possible additional legal troubles with USC.